Kinski (band): Career

 In 2005, the band came back with Alpine Static, their sixth album overall and third on Sub Pop produced by Randall Dunn.
 Tours throughout the US, Europe, and Japan followed, stopping in London for a session with Huw Stephens on BBC Radio 1.

 Kinski was the opening act during the spring 2007 leg of Tool's 10,000 Days tour.
 Just before leaving for this tour, they finished their seventh album, Down Below It's Chaos which was released on August 21, 2007.

 In August 2012, it was announced that Kinski' had signed with Kill Rock Stars.
 The album, Cosy Moments was released April 3, 2013.
 In February 2015 the band released a split EP with fellow Seattle band Sandrider on Seattle label Good to Die Records.

 The second album on Kill Rock Stars entitled 7 (or 8), was recorded and mixed in San Francisco at El Studio with Phil Manley (of Trans Am) and was released in June 2015.

 In 2017 Kinski adapted a passage of James Joyce's Finnegans Wake for the Waywords and Meansigns project.

 In August 2018, it was announced that for Kinski's 20th anniversary as a band, they would be releasing a vinyl reissue of Be Gentle With the Warm Turtle as well as releasing a new album titled Accustomed To Your Face, with both albums being released on Kill Rock Stars on October 12, 2018.

+On January 28, 2025 Kinski revealed their latest album Stumbledown Terrace, their first for the label Comedy Minus One.
+It was announced that Schwartz had departed the band, which continued as a three-piece.
+The record was released digitally on March 7, 2025 and physically in stores on the 28th of that month.
+Stumbledown Terrace was the first record in the band's discography to not feature a second guitarist, and their first tour as a trio.